ballerina-platform/.github/profile/README.md

 Ballerina code is distributed under the [Apache license 2.0](https://github.com/ballerina-platform/ballerina-lang/blob/master/LICENSE).

 ## Useful links

-📧 The [Ballerina Dev](https://groups.google.com/g/ballerina-dev) Google group is for technical discussions about Ballerina platform.

 ✋ Chat live with us on our [Discord community](https://discord.gg/ballerinalang) and engage with the [Ballerina community](https://ballerina.io/community/).